Zubairsoft/Zubairsoft/readme.md

 - 📫 How to reach me **moh.775123554@gmail.com**

-- 📄 Know about my experiences [1 year building website by using laravel](1 year building website by using laravel)
+- 📄 1 year building website by using laravel

 <h3 align="left">Connect with me:</h3>
 <p align="left">